tlswg/tls13-spec/draft-ietf-tls-tls13.md

 respond with a "key_share" extension to do (EC)DHE key establishment, thus providing forward secrecy.

+When PSKs are provisioned out of band, the PSK identity and the KDF to be used with the PSK MUST also be provisioned.

 ## Zero-RTT Data

-With the Zero-RTT mode, clients can send data on their first flight ("early data") whereby the client uses a PSK either obtained out-of-band or as a ticket (i.e., one with the "early_data_info" extension) from an earlier exchange to authenticate to the server.
+When clients and servers share a PSK (either obtained out-of-band or via a previous handshake), TLS 1.3 allows clients to end data on its first flight ("early data").
+The client uses the PSK to authenticate the server and to encrypt the early data.

-When clients use a PSK obtained out-of-band then the following information MUST be provisioned to both parties:
+When clients use a PSK obtained out-of-band then the following additional information MUST be provisioned to both parties:

-  * The PSK identity
   * The cipher suite for use with this PSK
   * The key exchange and authentication modes this PSK is allowed to be used with
   * The Application-Layer Protocol Negotiation (ALPN) protocol, if any is to be used